Ninjadini/Neuro/README.md

 // Read JSON string to neuro object var myData = NeuroJsonReader.Shared.Read<MyData>(jsonString);
 ```
+> [!TIP]
+> JSON output will print references and enum in this format `"myItem": "2:mySecondItemName"`
+>
+> This looks like you can't change the ref name of items or it will unlick the values, but that is not the case
+>
+> The only thing that matters is the number.
+You can just have `"myItem": 2` and it'll work
+>
+> The ref name there is just so that it is easy for you to figue out what the item is.

 ### Custom reference drop down display
 This lets you customise what the item looks in the references drop down list - to give more info than just default ref id and ref name.